Ededu1984/Ededu1984/README.md

 ### [Brazilian exports](https://github.com/Ededu1984/Brazilian-Exports-and-TFP) - Finished

 Comex Stat is a system for consulting and extracting data from Brazilian foreign trade.
 Detailed data on Brazilian exports and imports are released monthly, extracted from SISCOMEX and based on the declaration of exporters and importers.
-The goal of this project is to predict the exportation for the upcoming years.
+The goal of this project is to predict the exportation for the upcoming years using time series algorithms.
 The dataset contains all trackings of monthly imports and exports of a range of products (soybeans, soybean meal, soybean oil, corn, wheat and sugar) by brazilian states.

 Project repo: https://github.com/Ededu1984/Brazilian-Exports-and-TFP